Van Dyke Parks: Waronker collaborations and Song Cycle

-Coinciding with a transformative period for the label, Parks joined Warner Bros.
+Parks joined Warner Bros.
 Records through producer Lenny Waronker, a young A&R executive mentored by Reprise Records president Mo Ostin.
-After Seven Arts Productions had acquired Warner Bros. in 1966, the record division rebranded as Warner Bros.-Seven Arts under president Joe Smith, who prioritized broadening the label's artistic scope.
+After Seven Arts Productions had acquired Warner Bros. in 1966, the record division rebranded as Warner Bros.-Seven Arts under president Joe Smith.
 Waronker, whose father co-founded Liberty Records, was tasked with overseeing artists acquired during Warner Bros.'
 1966 purchase of Autumn Records, including the Mojo Men, the Beau Brummels, and the Tikis.
 He assembled a team featuring Parks, songwriter Randy Newman, and keyboardist Leon Russell.
 Parks initially questioned Waronker's "filthy-rich" background but was convinced by his professional trust, including a loaned sports car, and a solo contract offer.
 He later said that Waronker had sought him out because of his association to Brian Wilson: "He's never admitted that to me, but it's no offense to him to say that."

 Seeking to distance the group from associations with surf music, then considered passé, Parks proposed renaming the Tikis to Harpers Bizarre to reflect his appreciation for Cole Porter and Depression-era songwriting.
 He arranged and performed on Harpers Bizarre's first two albums for Warner Bros., Feelin' Groovy and Anything Goes (both 1967).
 The latter included their rendition of "High Coin" and Porter's "Anything Goes".
 During sessions for the Mojo Men, Parks experimented with eight-track recording technology, drafting arrangements on butcher paper in a style likened by Henderson to Jack Kerouac's manuscripts.
-Waronker encouraged experimental approaches, summarized as "Go in with a good song and weird it out."
+Waronker encouraged experimental approaches, which he summarized as "Go in with a good song and weird it out."
 The resulting singles "The 59th Street Bridge Song (Feelin' Groovy)" (a national Top 10 hit for Harpers Bizarre) and "Sit Down, I Think I Love You" (written by Stills and arranged by Parks for the Mojo Men, reaching regional charts), convinced the label of the group's ability.
 Parks produced Harpers Bizarre's version of "Come to the Sunshine", their follow-up single.